We Sent 1,000 Fake Visitors to a Site Running GA4 and Clickport. Here's What Each Tool Counted.

 GA4 result: 200 sessions counted as real visitors.

 All 200 appeared in GA4's Traffic Acquisition report under "Referral" with the spam domains listed as traffic sources.
-GA4 has no built-in referrer spam filter.
-In Universal Analytics, you could at least create view-level hostname filters.
-GA4 removed that capability entirely.
-The spam domains sit in your reports permanently.
+GA4 does have an "unwanted referrals" feature, but it only reclassifies referral traffic to its previous source.
+It does not remove spam visits from your data.
+The spam domains' sessions remain in your reports permanently.

 Clickport result: 0 sessions counted.